EXCLUSIVE-Indian diplomats approaching U.S. over ONGC Videsh taking Venezuelan oil -CEO | Headlines

 The chief executive of ONGC Videsh, India's second-largest oil and gas company, on Sunday confirmed talks between India and the U.S. State Department are underway to allow the company to settle past debts by trading Venezuelan oil cargoes.

-The discussions over an oil-for-debt deal are being handled by the U.S. Department of State and India's U.S. embassy, Gupta said.
+Talks on the proposed oil-for-debt exchange are being handled by the U.S. Department of State and India's U.S. embassy, CEO Gupta said.
 ONGC Videsh, the international arm of ONGC, is owed some $420 million from its Venezuelan joint ventures that was incurred prior to U.S. sanctions.
+"It is logical from the companies' viewpoint since it's not tantamount to any investments" in Venezuela, said Gupta.
+The United States has sought to prevent cash flowing to the Venezuelan government with its sanctions.

+The requests by ONGC and Maurel & Prom are under consideration, a person in Washington familiar with the authorization said earlier, but no decision has been made and there is no timetable for doing so.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)